LIWKK/Respect-List/README.md

 BVFDora - chad minecraft anticheat manager.
 8/10

+Johannes - hypocrite, but makes good anticheats and has a high motivation when he starts making something.
+8.koira/10

 undersquire - Makes hades decent anticheat nice guy and overall a good person to talk to.
 Inspired by Jonhan.
 You Suck At Anticheats/10.

 retrooper - Codes PacketEvents API, sim0n got on his ass and now he's improving it, respect the grind, codes on his phone too.
 10/10